Artificial IntelligenceMay 15, 2026·12 min read

 Can I scale it to several sectors with the same bot?

 Yes, but with multi-tenant.
 Each client (clinic, consultancy, restaurant) has its own knowledge base, its own system prompt, its own calendar and its own WhatsApp channel.
 You share infrastructure (n8n, Claude, Supabase) but NOT data.
-At SprintMarkt we have clients with 5+ businesses under the same bot — per-unit cost drops by half and management remains clean.
+With that architecture, running 5+ businesses under the same bot is viable: per-unit cost drops by half and management remains clean.

 How many messages/month does the €180 fee include?